feathers-plus/docs/source/v1/feathers-vuex/component.md

 This component uses Vuex getters (to query data from the local store) and actions (to query data from the API server).
 When a `query` is provided, the component pulls data from the API server and puts it into the store.
 That same `query` is then used to query data from the local Vuex store.
 Keep this in mind, especially when attempting to use server-side pagination.
 To use server-side pagination, use the `query` prop for getting data from the local vuex store, then use the `fetchQuery` prop to retrieve data from the API server.

 ## Registering the component

+This component is automatically registered globally when using the FeathersVuex Vue plugin.

+If you prefer to manually register the component, pass `{ component: false }` as options when using the FeathersVuex Vue plugin, then do the following:

 ```js
 import { FeathersVuexData } from 'feathers-vuex'